 - Nixon is shown deactivating a tape recorder prior to his discussion with Trask, both referencing the recording system that would eventually lead to his downfall and providing an explanation for those recordings missing 18 minutes.

 - Magneto is held prisoner deep inside the Pentagon due to his involvement in JFK's assassination ("who else could cause a bullet to curve in mid-air?")
 When he's busted out he claims that he was actually trying to save JFK since the latter was also a mutant.
+The film gives no reason to suspect he was lying.

 - In The Rocketeer, the Hollywoodland sign was shortened to Hollywood after the primary antagonist Neville Sinclair crashes into the 'LAND' portion of the famous sign.